 - Create a dedicated category for tracking PPP funds in your bookkeeping and accounting systems.
 The better job you do of avoiding intermingling PPP funds with any existing accounts, the easier it will be to follow the money.

 - Keep track of your spend.
 Set up a worksheet to record and track your spend with a running tally per week.
 You need to see the full spend in one place so you can calculate the total spend for your eligible payroll costs and other eligible business costs.
-(Remember: 75% dedicated to payroll remains the key benchmark.)
+(Remember: 60% dedicated to payroll is the key benchmark.)

 - Establish controls.
 Assign a second person to oversee the bookkeeper's work to make sure there are no mistakes.
 Set up a weekly review process.